wazuh/wazuh-qa/docs/tests/integration/test_fim/test_files/test_audit/test_audit_multiple_keys.md

 ## Test logic

-- The test creates audit rules with multiple keys for monitored and non monitored directories
+- The test creates audit rules with multiple keys for monitored and non-monitored directories
 - Then it waits until FIM reloads the audit rules.
 This is to avoid false positives when `whodata healthcheck` events remain in the audit socket.
 - It creates files inside the specified folder and checks if FIM decodes the key of the audit event.
 - If the action was performed in a monitored directory, check that the event is triggered.